samvera-labs/clover-iiif/README.md

 # React Media Player

-_Note: This is an alpha release in current development_
+_Note: This is in current development_

 A React component media player which: